arantespp/monica/README.md

 ### Monica Fallback

 We've also created a fallback for Monica container to help us debug eventual issues.
-For example, if HTTPS Gateway Timeout occurs and Monica fallback is working, we can assume that the issue should be on Traefik.
+For example, if HTTPS Gateway Timeout occurs and Monica fallback is working, we can assume that the issue should be on [Traefik](#setup-traefik).

 Add `MONICA_FALLBACK_PORT` to the `.env` file.
-This way you can access Monica over HTTP on $MONICA_URL:$MONICA_FALLBACK_PORT.
+This way you can access Monica over HTTP on `http://$MONICA_URL:$MONICA_FALLBACK_PORT`.
+You'll see the website without styles because Monica environment is production and it redirects to HTTPS the network requests.

 Don't forget to allow the fallback port on EC2 security group.